iterative/VSCode-DVC-Workshop/README.md

 (image)

 5. Open the Command Palette (F1 or ⇧⌃P on Windows/Linux or ⇧⌘P on macOS) and type
-DVC: Setup The Workspace
+DVC: Setup The Workspace.
+Select
+* Auto.
+Use the virtual environment detected automatically by the Python version OR
+* Manuel.
+Let me select the virtual environment manually.

-5. Read the documentation and customize the ´dvc.yaml´ , ´params.yaml´ files.
+5. Read the documentation and customize the `dvc.yaml` , `params.yaml` files.

 6. Set python path